Geetha Narayanan Gopal

 G.N.
 Gopal (born 29 March 1989) is an Indian Chess grandmaster from Cochin, Kerala.
-Gopal became Kerala's first grandmaster in 2007 at the age of 18 and India's sixteenth grandmaster.
+Gopal became Kerala's first grandmaster in 2007 at 18 and India's sixteenth grandmaster.

 He won the bronze medal in the prestigious 2010 Asian Games in Guangzhou, China in November 2010.

 He also won the bronze medal in the World Team Championship held in Bursa, Turkey in January 2010.